 ~ Son Emory Franklin Minor ~

-She found work doing washing and housecleaning, with the special ongoing assignment of cleaning the picture gallery of "Squire Howard" in Connellsville.
-He escaped from law enforcement officers, joined the US Army, and was soonafter shipped to Mexico.
-They were divorced in 1916.
-Emery returned to Connellsville, where he was honorably discharged from the military in May 1917.
+Goldie generated income by performing washing and housecleaning, with the special ongoing assignment of cleaning the picture gallery of "Squire Howard" in Connellsville.
+At some point, Emory escaped from law enforcement officers, joined the U.S. Army and was soonafter shipped to Mexico.
+Goldie appears to have sued for divorce, which was granted in 1916.
+Emery eventually returned to Connellsville, where he was honorably discharged from the military in May 1917.

 In 1919, he again was arrested for domestic violence, which made news in the Daily Courier.
 The federal census of 1920 shows he was cohabitating with "Elva" (?).

-The Miners had six children -- Charles C. Miner, Anne Marie Thrash, Madeline "Sis" Coughenour, Patricia Sullivan Lloyd, Edith Davis and Bruce Miner Jr.
+The Miners went on to have six children -- Charles C. Miner, Anne Marie Thrash, Madeline "Sis" Coughenour, Patricia Sullivan Lloyd, Edith Davis and Bruce Miner Jr.

 Anna later married John Garella ( ? - ? ) and resided in Morrell, Fayette County.
 They are seen together at left, and her portrait is at right.
 She worked for many years in the dietary department of Connellsville State General Hospital, and was a member of the Immaculate Conception Roman Catholic Church of Connellsville.